entropia/tip-toi-reveng/README.md

 OGG files with correct OGG header, Vorbis metadata, but do not play, and has “holes”.
 Encryption scheme incomplete?

+Some OGG files have the XOR value in the header and still have a correct checksum, so the scheme above seems to be on the right track.

 XOR-Values:
 ===========